Amor De Cosmos: Retirement and death

 De Cosmos lost the 1882 federal election and retired to Victoria.
 Although widely regarded as a stirring orator, a master debater, and a man of great intellectual depth, De Cosmos had always been considered eccentric.
-Contemporaries paint a portrait of an isolated person (he never married and had few intimate friends; some claimed he had a daughter from a friend he met) with grandiose manners, prone to public outbursts of tears, and a fierce temper that sometimes degenerated into fist-fights.
+Contemporaries paint a portrait of an isolated person (he never married and had few intimate friends; some claimed he had a daughter from a friend) with grandiose manners, prone to public outbursts of tears, and a fierce temper that sometimes degenerated into fist-fights.
 He had unusual phobias — including a fear of electricity.
 As he grew older, his eccentricities intensified; he became increasingly incoherent.

 Declared insane

 By 1895 he was declared insane.
 One of his more notable eccentricities was the founding of a hot food delivery company to prospectors in the Klondike Gold Fields.
 The difficult logistics of this service scared away investors and ultimately proved its downfall.
-He died on July 4, 1897 in Victoria at the age of 71.
+He died on July 4, 1897, in Victoria at the age of 71.